gaf3/hundoword/README.md

 This will create an Ubuntu server and map the vagrant user's src directory to the checked out src directory.
 It'll also map 192.168.72.87 locally to the VM.

-# Web Interface

-## Client

-In development as in hasn't written a single line yet.

-## Admin

-Go to http://192.168.72.87/admin/ to get at the database directly.
-This has accounts, words, etc.

 # Data

 * Achievements - What a student can do to identify or understand a word.